Craig R. Miller, Founder, President, and CEO

-Craig began his career as one of California’s youngest managers of progressive legislative and congressional campaigns, earning the respect of veteran members of Congress for his ability to guide long-shot campaigns to victory.
-In 1984, he turned his attention to raising money for AIDS organizations in order to help to fill the gap left by the government’s negligible response to the epidemic.
+Craig began his career as one of California’s youngest managers of progressive legislative and congressional campaigns, earning the respect of veteran members of Congress for his ability the guide long-shot campaigns to victory.
+In 1984, he turned his attention to raising money for AIDS organizations in order to help to fill that gap left by government’s negligible response to the epidemic.
 This led to his creating the AIDS Walk fundraising model, beginning with AIDS Walk Los Angeles in 1985, and followed by AIDS Walk New York and AIDS Walk San Francisco.

-To this day, all three events continue to attract an enormous level of public participation and garner high fundraising results.
+To this day, all three events continue to attract an enormous level offer public participation and garner high fundraising results.
 Over the years, Craig has applied both the successful AIDS Walk fundraising model, as well as the hallmark tenacity and effectiveness of his MZA team, to many other causes and events with great success.

 In recent years, Craig has become a student of Zen Buddhist meditation and is deeply grateful to his teachers everywhere.

-Emily Parson, Event Director
+Bert Champagne, Event Director

-Emily’s first campaign with MZA was ten years ago, when she worked as a Fundraising Specialist before graduating college.
-She has risen from the ranks of the team staff to become one of MZA’s top fundraising, logistical, and event production experts.
-She now oversees MZA’s East Coast operations, including full production of AIDS Walk New York (the largest AIDS fundraiser in the world), the fluid stations and mile marker installations of the NYC Marathon (the largest marathon in the world), and logistics and marketing for Tour de Summer Camps NJ.

-Having joined the company in 1992, Bert is the longest continuously serving MZA employee.
+Having joined the company in 1992, Bert is longest continuously serving MZA employee.
 His skills in budget tracking, administration, and volunteer management help keep each MZA campaign running smoothly and successfully both behind the scenes and at the events themselves.
+He has risen from these ranks of staff to become one of MZA’s top fundraising, logistical, and event production experts.
+In 2018, Bert accepted his new role as the Event Director and now oversees MZA’s East Coast operations, including full production of AIDS Walk New York (the largest AIDS fundraiser in the world), and the fluid stations and mile marker installations of the NYC Marathon (the largest marathon in the world).

-Bert is also known throughout Los Angeles as a dedicated and beloved volunteer for numerous organizations and events, including APLA’s S.T.A.G.E. event, “Divas Simply Singing,” the Los Angeles Marathon, Project Angel Food, the “Diamonds of the South Bay” chapter of the American Women’s Business Association, and the Los Angeles Gay Pride Parade.
+He is also known throughout Los Angeles as an dedicated and beloved volunteer for numerous organizations and events, including APLA’s S.T.A.G.E. event, “Divas Simply Singing,” the Los Angeles Marathon, Project Angel Food, the “Diamonds of the South Bay” chapter of the American Women’s Business Association, and the Los Angeles Gay Pride Parade.